Deep Learning Network-Temporal Models For Traffic Prediction: Conclusions

 We use an hourly traffic volume dataset over a year from an Internet backbone service provider's network, which features close to one hundred bi-directional links.
 For long-term horizons, we use the {\it direct} prediction methodology and employ a training-validation-testing pipeline with data splitting.
 Both local and high-performance computing (SLURM) environments with GPUs were utilized to perform hyperparameter sweeps and final training runs, ensuring consistency in the training pipeline.
 All training logs and results were systematically recorded for subsequent analysis.
 For prediction performance evaluation, we use sMAPE (Symmetric Mean Absolute Percentage Error) as our main metric, as it normalizes errors and mitigates bias from varying time series scales—an important consideration for heterogeneous network data.
+Our analysis mainly focused on accuracy and so an in-depth efficiency analysis was not conducted, thus constituting future work in the analysis of our framework.

+An analysis of traditional statistical methods or a comparison against existing LLM or transformer-based deep learning models is not included in this paper.
+On the front of traditional statistical methods, a comprehensive analysis of statistical methods was conducted, but none were able to outperform LSTM.
+Due to space limitations, the data is not included here.
+We also studied existing transformer-based models.
+However, the base LLM architecture (CALF) which we leverage was able to outperform all existing LLM-based and transformer-based models on nearly all test datasets~\cite{liu2025calf}.
+Thus, we maintain it suffices to show that our new framework which we propose is able to outperform the base CALF model.